Welcome to Doehi Tea

 Types of Teas

-Green teas have undergone a minimal oxidation process.
-The green tea varieties differ greatly depending on the growing conditions, horticulture, how it’s processed and when it is harvested.
-After picking, the leaves are slightly allowed to wither slightly stopping the oxidation process abruptly and the leaves are fired (rapidly heated).
-This causes the green teas to have less caffeine than the black teas and gives tem a more subtle flavor with varying undertones.
-Over the years scientists have been closely studying the effects of green tea for health benefits.
+Green Tea undergoes a minimal oxidation process.
+Green Tea varieties differ greatly depending on the growing conditions, horticulture, how it’s processed, and when it is harvested.
+After picking, select leaves are allowed to wither only slightly, then removed abruptly, stopping the oxidation process altogether.
+The leaves are then rapidly heated, which causes Green Tea to have less caffeine than other forms of tea.
+It further grants Green Tea a subtle flavor with varying undertones.

 The white tea comes from the younger leaves (delicate buds) of the Camellia Sinensis plant.
 The fine silvery-white hairs on the buds are where the “white tea” gets its name.
 After picking the buds, they are allowed to wither under the sun and are lightly processed to prevent oxidation, preserving the characteristic flavor of the tea.
 This is the most delicate of all the tea and has a natural sweetness.
 The white tea should be brewed at a very low temperature with a short steeping time.
 This tea produces the lowest amount of caffeine.